RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ## Object

-Have more Splendor than the opponent when the game ends.Setup
+Have more Splendor than the opponent when the game ends.

+## Setup

  Players choose randomly who will play as Light, and who as Dark.
 Give each player:
 - One set of 8 different Glyph Cards of their color